OAuth 2.0 vs 2.1: What Changed and How to Migrate

 What OAuth 2.1 Removed: Implicit Flow, Password Credentials, and Tokens in URLs

 OAuth 2.1 removes the implicit flow entirely.
-Now, the authorization code flow with PKCE serves all client types – confidential servers, single-page applications (SPAs), and mobile apps all use the same secure pattern.
-There are no exceptions.
+Now, the authorization code flow with PKCE serves all client types.
+Confidential servers, single-page applications (SPAs), and mobile apps all use the same secure pattern, with no exceptions.

 Migrate your SPAs from the implicit grant to the authorization code flow immediately.

 OAuth 2.1 removes this flow from the specification.
 For user authentication, use the authorization code flow.
 For service accounts, use the client credentials flow.
-There is no legitimate reason for applications to collect user passwords directly anymore.
+Applications have no legitimate reason to collect user passwords directly anymore.

 Bearer Tokens Must Stay Out of URLs